progressive-instruments/phrasa-docs/docs/getting_started.md

 ## Sections

-Let's make things slightly more interesting with multiple sections and musical notes:
+Now let's make things slightly more interesting with multiple sections and some musical notes:

 ``` phrasa linenums="1"
 tempo 240bpm